tambapps/marcel/README.md

 # marcel
 Marcel is language that compiles to Java bytecode, with a guaranteed support for Android.
 It also aims to use primitive types as much as possible when working with Collections.
-For that, it uses the [fastutil library](https://github.com/vigna/fastutil)
+For that, it uses the [fastutil library](https://github.com/vigna/fastutil), but Marcel will (soonish) have it's own implementation.

 You can learn more about this programming language on the [wiki page](https://github.com/tambapps/marcel/wiki)
 ## Example